 Under the terms of the Water Agreement, the allowable amount of groundwater pumping from each Owens Valley wellfield is based on the ON/OFF status of monitoring sites located within each wellfield and the capacity of the wells linked to those sites (see Water Agreement Sections V.B and V.C).
-Table 1.2 lists the ON/OFF status of the monitoring sites within the Owens Valley as of April 2018, when the status of eleven monitoring sites changes from OFF to ON.
+Table 1.2 lists the ON/OFF status of the monitoring sites within the Owens Valley as of April 2018, when the status of all monitoring sites remained the same as their status in October 2017.
+Based on Table 1.2, 12 sites are in ON status and 10 sites are in OFF status.
 The Water Agreement or Technical Group has designated certain town supply wells, irrigation supply wells, fish hatchery supply wells, enhancement/mitigation (E/M) project supply wells, and other wells determined to not significantly impact areas with groundwater dependent vegetation as exempt from the ON/OFF provisions of the Water Agreement.
 These exempt wells may be pumped for their intended purpose.